-According to the document, Principles to Guide Assessments of Ecosystem Service Values (Vickerman et al., Cascadia Ecosystem Services Partnership, Institute for Sustainable Solutions) Portland State University), ecosystem services are the benefits that nature provides.
-These ecosystem services can include soil fertility, fresh water flows, pollination for both agriculture and aesthetics, and native fish and wildlife.
-This biodiversity that "healthy" ecosystems provide represents the "environmental capital" on which human well-being heavily depends.
-Therefore, when assessing the value of ecosystem services we should address both intrinsic and utilitarian benefits in order to appeal to a wide range of stakeholders (Nature's Benefits: The Importance of Addressing Biodiversity in Ecosystem Service Programs, Defenders of Wildlife Ecosystem Services White Paper).
+According to Ervin et al. 2014, ecosystem services are the benefits that nature provides.
+The biodiversity that "healthy" ecosystems provide represents the "environmental capital" on which human well-being heavily depends.
+Therefore, when assessing the value of ecosystem services, both intrinsic and utilitarian benefits should be considered in order to appeal to a wide range of stakeholders (Vickerman and Kelly 2013).